oktat/tan/webprog/04_JavaScript_I.md

 #### A for in ciklus

-A for in ciklust, objektumok esetén használhatjuk a kulcsok sorbavételére.
+A for in ciklust, objektumok esetén használhatjuk a kulcsok sorba vételére.

 ```javascript
 for (key in object) {